Heartbreak Feels So Good

 "Heartbreak Feels So Good" is a song by American rock band Fall Out Boy, released on January 25, 2023, through Fueled by Ramen and DCD2.
-It was released as the second single from the band's upcoming eighth studio album, So Much (for) Stardust.
+It was released as the second single from the band's eighth studio album, So Much (for) Stardust.

 Background

-Teasing the song, the band posted a photo of a package with a set of coordinates leading to the Field of Dreams Movie Site in Dyersville, Iowa.
+Teasing the song, the band posted a photo of a package with a set of coordinates leading to the Field of Dreams movie filming site in Dyersville, Iowa.
 The package contained another seashell marked 2 of 13 with a letter, this time printed was the date January 25, 2023, and a speculated song title "Heartbreak Feels So Good".
 On January 23, 2023, the band announced the next single, "Heartbreak Feels So Good", released on January 25, 2023, with promotion featuring actress Nicole Kidman's advertisements for AMC Theatres.

 Composition

 Starr Bowenbank of Billboard described "Heartbreak Feels So Good" as a "rock track."
 Brandon Flores of Blast Out Your Stereo called the song a "light-hearted pop-rock tune".
 Wren Graves of Consequence noted that the song contains "dark synths and high, muted guitars", while Chad Childers of Loudwire stated that it "embraces the band's emo nature".